 - Alloy wheels will improve your car’s appearance and set it apart from others.

-- Alloys reduce the unsprung weight of a vehicle fitted with standard steel wheels.
+- RAYS alloys reduce the unsprung weight of a vehicle fitted with standard OEM wheels.
 This will lead to better steering as well as a reduction in your fuel consumption.

 - Alloy is a good heat conductor and can improve the heat dissipation from the brakes, reducing the risk of brake failure under more demanding driving conditions.